 Bus: The easiest way to get to the Perhentians is to take an overnight bus from Kuala Lumpur to Kuala Besut.
 Both Mutiara and Mahligai bus companies ply the route, each with modern, air-conditioned buses that stop at 4am for a food break and arrive at dawn.
 Both leave from PWTC Station in Kuala Lumpur.
 You can buy these tickets via travel agents in touristy areas, or at the bus station Terminal Bersepadu Selatan.
 Tickets also available online here.

 Boat Cost to Perhentians: From the Kuala Besut jetty, fixed-price fast boats will ferry travellers from the Kuala Besut jetty to the Perhentian Islands.
 You can purchase boat tickets upon arrival at the jetty for RM 70 return and boats leave regularly throughout the day.
 Note: these boats will soak your luggage through – pack up any electronics in plastic bags.
 The boat will drop you to either of Besar or Kecil, to the resort of your choice.

 Where to Stay and What to Eat on the Perhentian Islands

-2019 note: I’m thrilled that this page is still useful for travellers, but as I was there in 2009, I wanted to also link to a lodging writeup from Travelfish, which covers all of the Perhentians and has been updated more frequently.
+2022 note: I’m thrilled that this page is still useful for travellers, but as I was there in 2009, I wanted to also link to a lodging writeup from Travelfish, which covers all of the Perhentians and has been updated more frequently.
+Many spots are also on AirBnb – you can browse them all here.

 - Butterfly Resort, run by the elusive Barry, is at the far end of Coral Bay beach and if you want your own private bungalow, this is where you need to be.
 Each of the 9 basic wooden chalets have a stunning view of the ocean, and though there might be some 8-legged wildlife visiting, stay under your mosquito net and you’ll be fine.